Boierul/Boierul/README.md

           </br>
           `Technologies:`  Java, JavaFX, JavaScript, jQuery
           </br>
-          `Description:`  Basic desktop application in which CRUD operations are used to fetch or create data locally
+          `Description:`  Simple desktop application in which CRUD operations are used to fetch or create data in a local file.
           </br></br>
           <details>
                  <summary>Project Screenshots</summary>